 If ICE's Interest Settlement Rate does not appear on the Designated Page as of 11:00 a.m.
-(London time) on a LIBOR Adjustment Date, or if the Designated Page is not then available, One-Month LIBOR for that date will be the most recently published Interest Settlement Rate.
+(London time) on a LIBOR Adjustment Date, or if the Designated Page is not then available.
+One-Month LIBOR for that date will be the most recently published Interest Settlement Rate.
 If we determine that the methods for establishing LIBOR are no longer viable or that prevailing industry practices with respect to benchmark rates have transitioned, or are very likely to transition, away from the use of LIBOR, we may in our discretion designate an alternative method or, if appropriate, an alternative index for the determination of monthly interest rates on the floating rate Notes.
-In making any such designation, we will take into account general comparability and other factors, including then-prevailing industry practices.
-Further, we may apply an adjustment factor to any designated alternative index as deemed appropriate to better achieve comparability to the current index and otherwise in keeping with industry-accepted practices.
+In making any such designation, we will take into account general comparability and other factors, including thenprevailing industry practices.
+Further, we may also determine the business day convention, the definition of business day, the reference rate date and the determination date to be used and any other methodology for calculating the alternative method or index, and we may apply an adjustment factor to any designated alternative index as deemed appropriate to better achieve comparability to the current index and otherwise in keeping with industry-accepted practices.
 However, in such case, we can provide no assurance that the alternative index will yield the same or similar economic results over the lives of the Notes.
 See "Risk Factors - Investment Factors and Risks Related to the Notes - LIBOR Levels Could Reduce the Yield on the Floating Rate Notes", "-Uncertainty Relating to the Determination of LIBOR and the Potential Phasing Out of LIBOR after 2021 May Adversely Affect the Value of the Floating Rate Notes" and "-The Use of an Alternative Method or Index in Place of LIBOR for Determining Monthly Interest Rates May Adversely Affect the Value of Certain Notes".